Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Introduction and preliminary results

-Chemotaxis is the oriented movement of cellular organisms towards the high concentration region of a chemical released by the cells.
-One of the most interesting phenomena in chemotaxis is the cellular aggregation during which initially homogeneously distributed cells aggregate and develop into a fruiting body.
-For example, during the first phase of its developmental cycle, \emph{Dictyostelium discoideum} exists as single amoeboid cell, then it differentiates into multiple cells which eventually aggregate into a multicellular organism after the growth phase.
+One of the most interesting phenomena in chemotaxis is the cellular aggregation during which initially homogeneously distributed cells can aggregate and develop into a fruiting body over time.
+For example, during the first phase of its developmental cycle, \emph{Dictyostelium discoideum} exists as a single amoeboid cell, then it differentiates into multiple cells which eventually aggregate into a multicellular organism after the growth phase.
 In \emph{Dictyostelium} chemotaxis, it was discovered that the aggregating cells of \emph{D. discoideum} are attracted by a chemical called \emph{cyclic AMP} (cAMP), which is synthesized and released by the cells periodically.
 See the review papers \cite{Ge,HD}.
 It is of great interest to both biologists and mathematicians to understand the initiation and formation of the self--organized oscillating patterns.
 Mathematical modeling of chemotaxis dates back to the pioneering works of Patlak \cite{Pt} and Keller--Segel \cite{KS,KS1,KS2}, where a group of parabolic reaction--diffusion systems have been proposed to describe the spatial--temporal behaviors of cellular distribution and chemical concentration.
-Diffusion models the random cellular movements and chemical diffusions, the advection term describes the chemotactic cellular movement, and the kinetics interpret the cellular birth--death and chemical degradation--creation.
-A substantial literature on the modeling and mathematical analysis of chemotaxis has developed since the appearance of works of Keller and Segel.
-See the survey papers \cite{HP,Ho,Ho2,Wz} and the references cited therein.
-We would like to point out that most papers in literature focus on the studies of chemotaxis model with single bacteria and one chemical stimulus.
+Diffusion interprets the random movements of the cell and chemical, advection the cellular chemotactic movement, and kinetics the cellular birth--death and chemical degradation--creation.
+Mathematical modeling and analysis of chemotaxis have developed substantially since the appearance of works of Keller and Segel.
+See the survey papers \cite{HP,Ho,Ho2,Ho3,Wz} and the references cited therein.
+We would like to point out that most papers in the literature focus on the studies of chemotaxis model with single bacteria and one chemical stimulus.

-Let us now give a brief review on the studies of (\ref{11}) and present our motivations for the current work.
-If $0\leq a_1<1,0\leq a_2<1$, system (\ref{11}) has a unique positive constant steady state given by
+Let us now present a brief review of the studies of (\ref{11}) and propose our motivation for the current work.
+If $0\leq a_1<1,0\leq a_2<1$, system (\ref{11}) has a unique positive constant steady state

-Tello and Winkler showed that when $\tau=0$, $d_1=d_2=1$ and
+Tello and Winkler \cite{TW} showed that when $\tau=0$, $d_1=d_2=1$ and